One of my favorite lower back pain alternatives is an Infrared Heating Pad, especially a Jade Infrared Heating Pad.

 ■ If you have medical implants of any kind

 ■ Have open wounds Or acute injuries

 If you have any of the above conditions, it’s IMPERATIVE that you CHECK WITH YOUR DOCTOR before using an Infrared Heating Pad.

 If you’ve pulled a muscle, wait at least 24 hours before you use your infrared heating pad.
 Some people can use heat right away, but I’m not one of those people.
 Most doctors will tell you to apply cold off & on for the first 24 hours.

 Infrared Heating Pad Pros & Cons

 I bought my first Infrared Heating Pad about 3 years ago.
-I bought a Therasage.
-I’ll give you a quick review on what I liked & didn’t like about it.
+I purchased a Therasage.
+I’ll give you a quick review of what I liked & didn’t like about it.

 As always, check with your doctor first.

 I have had numerous back problems & a real problem with Chronic Inflammation in my back.
 You can read my story on my, About Me, page.
 Because of my fir heating pad, I no longer take an anti-inflammatory.
 Therefore, I no longer have to put up with side effects from pharmaceuticals.

 Infrared has done wonders for my back.
 Whenever I lift something wrong or do something that puts my back out, this is the first thing I reach for (after 24 hours as it’s better to wait 24 hours if you’ve pulled a muscle)